ninavelikajne/RhythmCount/README.md

 # RhythmCount
 RhythmCount presents a Python package for detection and analysis of rhythmic patterns in count data.
 It is composed of two modules:

-* [data_processing](RhythmCount/data_processing.py): specific functions to build and compare models, clean data, calculate confidential intervals etc.
+* [data_processing](RhythmCount/data_processing.py): specific functions to build and compare models, clean data, calculate confidence intervals etc.

 * [plot](RhythmCount/plot.py): specific functions for plotting (eg. plotting models, raw data)